laozhu/test-bundler/readme.md

 # test-bundler

-Test kinds of bundlers with a react app project.
+Test kinds of bundlers with the same SPA project with React and TypeScript.

 ## Webpack